Ymir Water System

 Size and number of connections

-The system is located in the community of Ymir within RDCK Electoral Area G.
+The system is located in the community of Ymir between Nelson and Salmo and is within RDCK Electoral Area G.

 The Ymir system currently draws water from an intake located in Quartz Creek.
 The Quartz Creek area is designated as a Community Watershed.
 Because of the susceptibility of surface sources to environmental contamination, the system was on Boil Water Advisory from 1995 until 2009, when the new treatment plant was installed.